On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 Using the spectra $S^{-V_{1}}$ and the spaces $S^{V_{0}}$ one can associate a stable ``sphere'' to each virtual representation $V$ of $G$.
-To do so, one must first represent $V$ as difference $[V_{0}]-[V_{1}]$ of representations, and then set
+To do so, one first represents $V$ as difference $[V_{0}]-[V_{1}]$ of representations, and then sets

 If $(V_{0}, V_{1})$ and $(W_{0}, W_{1})$ are two pairs of orthogonal representations representing the same virtual representation